 How Can I Hear the Songs?

 As mentioned above, if a player has a "Recent Songs" Jukebox on the page, you can hear any of the songs in the Jukebox by clicking on that song name in the Jukebox window and it will play directly on your computer.

 Some pages may have a table listing midi songs.
 By clicking on the song title, you will hear the song played on your computer, but this often does not do the song justice since computers can not replicate the sound of a Yamaha keyboard.
 You can download the midi file and then move it to your keyboard and listen to it on your own keyboard.
 Since midi files are so small, compressed zip files are provided that contain many midi files that can be downloaded in one file.
 You must, of course, unzip the file to get to the original midi files contained within.
 On the archived performer pages, all of the performer's midi songs are provided in one single large zip file.

 MIDI Song Index

 All earlier songs by each performer are available individually or in a zipped file of many songs.
 Toward the bottom of the performer's page is a collapsible banner labeled "XXX's MIDI Song Index (click to open or close)" where XXX is the performer's name.
 By default this banner is closed.
 Click on it to open it.
 (Click again to close it.)
 When opened, you will see a table that lists all of the midi songs from this performer.
 Available zip files are shown at the end of the introductory paragraphy above the full midi table.
-Because midi files are so small, the zip files that contain all the styles are also relatively small and easily downloaded.

 MP3 Song Index